chamindasliit/embassadar/user-guide/auth-tutorial.md

 After completing [Getting Started](/user-guide/getting-started), you'll have a Kubernetes cluster running Ambassador and the Quote of the Moment service.
 Let's walk through adding authentication to this setup.

+Don't want to DIY?
+[Ambassador Pro](/pro) integrates with popular Identity Providers such as Auth0 to provide a seamless OAuth / OpenID Connect authentication flow for your services.
+Start a [free 14-day trial](/pro/free-trial) now!

 ## 1. Deploy the authentication service

 Ambassador delegates the actual authentication logic to a third party authentication service.
 We've written a [simple authentication service](https://github.com/datawire/ambassador-auth-service) that: